-Following the publication of his critically acclaimed guide Paris Revisited: The Guide for the Return Traveler, he founded the companion site ParisRevisited.com.
+Following the publication of his critically acclaimed guide Paris Revisited: The Guide for the Return Traveler in 2003, he founded the companion site ParisRevisited.com.
 That site evolved into the current online magazine France Revisited, created under the patronage of Words Travel International, Inc. and launched in January 2009.

-Gary Lee Kraut has lectured extensively in the United States and France, often using stories and insights from his travel, touring, and expatriate experiences to reveal how our most rewarding travel experiences are ones in which we find a personal connection with our route or destination.
-He has also lectured about travel writing, wine regions and American war sites in France.
+Gary Lee Kraut has lectured extensively in the United States and France, using stories and insights from his travel, touring, and expatriate experiences to reveal how our most rewarding travel experiences are ones in which we find a personal connection with our route or destination.
+(For examples of lecture topics see here.)

-Directly and through top-flight travel agents he has assisted hundreds of travelers seeking highly personalized advice on traveling in France, from Wall Street to Hollywood, from West Virginians to Oklahomans to Oregonians to Texans, from a U.S. Senator to a best-selling novelist, from art-loving foodies from Florida and Georgia to wine-loving professionals from Pennsylvania and New Jersey, and many curious travelers in between.
+Directly and through top-flight travel agents he has assisted hundreds of travelers seeking highly personalized travel advice and tours in France.
+Clients have included a wide variety of travelers from Wall Street to Hollywood, from West Virginians to Oklahomans to Oregonians to Texans, from a U.S. Senator to a best-selling novelist, from art-loving foodies from Florida and Georgia to wine-loving professionals from Pennsylvania and New Jersey, and many curious travelers in between.

 Thanks to France Revisited’s international reach, he has also been called upon by travel professionals from Mexico, the United Kingdom, Israel and Australia.